Strood: Canal

 The Thames and Medway Canal was dug between 1804 and 1824 to provide a safe route between the rivers Medway and Thames.
-Barges were able to avoid the long passage into the Thames estuary and around the Isle of Grain.
-At the Strood end the canal was entered through a lock into Frindsbury basin and then entered a tunnel.
-It opened 4 October 1824.
+Barges were able to avoid the long passage into the Thames Estuary and around the Isle of Grain.
+At the Strood end the Thames and Medway Canal was entered through a lock into Frindsbury Basin and then entered the Thames and Medway Tunnel.
+It opened on 4 October 1824.

-The canal was 8 ft with 27 ft headroom and 26 ft 6 in wide, to take 94 ft, 60-ton Thames Barges.
+The Thames and Medway Canal was 8 ft with 27 ft headroom and 26 ft 6 in wide, to take 94 ft, 60-ton Thames Barges.
 It had a 5 ft tow path its entire length.
-Spoil from the tunnel was used to infill the marshland between St Mary's Church Strood and the River Medway.
+Spoil from the Thames and Medway Tunnel was used to infill the marshland between St Mary's Church Strood and the River Medway.
 Frindsbury Basin could handle vessels to 300 tons.
-A steam pump was installed there to keep the canal topped up.
+A steam pump was installed there to keep the Thames and Medway Canal topped up.

-Commercially the venture was a failure, because tolls were high to recoup the cost, entry to the basins could only occur at high tides (making it quicker to sail the 47 mi round the Isle of Grain).
-With the end of the Napoleonic wars the military justification had also been removed.
+Commercially the venture was a failure, because tolls were high to recoup the cost, entry to the Frindsbury Basin and others could only occur at high tides (making it quicker to sail the 47 mi round the Isle of Grain).
+With the end of the Napoleonic Wars the military justification had also been removed.

-In 1844 A single line railway was laid through the tunnel, part on the towpath and part on a timber structure over the canal.
-The canal was sold in 1845 to the South Eastern Railway (SER), who filled in the canal within the tunnel and laid a double track (see North Kent Line).
+In 1844 a single line railway was laid through the Thames and Medway Tunnel, on part of the towpath and part of a timber structure over the Thames and Medway Canal.
+The canal was sold in 1845 to the South Eastern Railway (SER), who filled in the Thames and Medway Canal within the passageway and laid a double track (see North Kent Line).